JOIN GARDEN IN 5 LIVE, A 1-DAY VIRTUAL EVENT WITH NICOLE & FRIENDS → REGISTER FOR FREE HERE

 Seed starting mix needs to be moistened before you add it to trays and sow seeds, and it's actually best to do this several hours before you plan to make soil blocks or fill your seed starting trays.
 Taking this step ahead of time gives the water longer to fully hydrate the planting medium.

-I recommend keeping some extra un-moistened seed starting mix nearby to add in if you pour too much water over your medium, but since I was using a brick that I had already fully saturated, I didn't have more mix on hand.
+I recommend keeping some extra un-moistened seed starting mix nearby to add in if you end up over-saturating your medium.

 he-hydrating the soil blocking mix